Self-similarity with universal property for soap film and bubble in roll-off stage: Experimental results

-Compared to film, the volume of bubble roughly remains constant \cite{sm} when pulled apart.
-The center of bubble surface evolves from being concave to convex in contrast to film that is always convex throughout the equilibrium state.
-This difference will be argued later in the theory section to give rise to a positive second derivative of $h_{\rm{min}}/R= f(L/R)$ in bubble, as opposed to a negative one in film \cite{Chen_steen_numerical, robinson_steen_exp,cryer_steen_exp}, as shown in Fig.~\ref{fig:sp_volume} (a, b).
-When $\gamma$, $R$ and $V$ are fixed, $h_{\rm{min}}$ can be uniquely determined by $L$ in equilibrium state.
+Compared to film, the volume of bubble roughly remains constant when pulled apart, as argued in Sec.
+IV of the Supplemental Material (SM) \cite{sm}.
+The center of bubble surface evolves from being convex to concave in contrast to film that is always convex throughout equilibrium regime.
+This difference will be argued later in the theory section to give rise to a positive second derivative of $h_{\rm{min}}(L/R)$ in bubble, as opposed to a negative one in film \cite{Chen_steen_numerical, robinson_steen_exp,cryer_steen_exp}, as shown in Fig.~\ref{fig:sp_volume}(a, b).
+When $\gamma$, $R$ and $V$ are fixed, $h_{\rm{min}}$ can be uniquely determined by $L$ in equilibrium regime.
 By use of $L^*-L = v_{s} (t^*-t)$ where $t^*$ denotes the time when the neck starts to collapse spontaneously, $h_{\rm{min}}$ can be alternatively expressed as a function of $v_{s}(t^*-t)$.
-But, since the non-equilibrium state proceeds much faster than $v_{s}$, the time it takes is negligibly small, i.e., $t_p - t^*\approx 0$.
+But, since non-equilibrium state proceeds much faster than $v_{s}$, the time it takes is negligibly small, i.e., $t_p - t^*\approx 0$.
 So, we can use $\tau \equiv t_p-t$ to track the evolution of $h_{\rm min}$ from now on.

 The necking process is expected to be size-independent for both film and bubble.
 Therefore we divide $h_{\rm{min}}$ and $\tau$ by $R$ and $R/v_{s}$ to render them dimensionless.
 When $\tau$ is fixed, $L$ is proportional to $R$ at the same $v_{s}$ for a film.
-A different choice of ratio of $V/R^{3}$ will shift the curve in Fig. ~\ref{fig:sp_volume}(f) that still remains independent of $R$ \cite{sm}.
+A different choice of ratio of $V/R^{3}$ will shift the curve in Fig. ~\ref{fig:sp_volume}(f) that still remains independent of $R$, as detailed in Sec.
+VII of the SM \cite{sm}.